cyberark/terraform-provider-conjur/README.md

 ```
 conjur policy load -f app-grants.yaml -b conjur/authn-azure/AzureWS
 ```
-Define Conjur Cloud variables (secrets) and a group that has permissions on the variables
+Define Secrets Manager, SaaS variables (secrets) and a group that has permissions on the variables
 ```
 - !policy
   id: variablespace